 8th-Gen Intel Core i5 vs. i7: Which CPU Is Right for You?

 You're at your local supercenter and you have two laptops in front of you: one with an Intel Core i7, and one with a Core i5.
-Which do you choose?
+Comparing laptop CPUs can be complicated, so which do you choose?
 Do you go for the one with the supposed increase in power that their tech expert claims it has?
 Or do you save a few bucks and get the cheaper one?

 Worry not, we're here to answer all of your questions.
 And to do that, we called in two seemingly identical Dell XPS 13 laptops (1080p display, 8GB RAM, 256GB SSD).
 The difference being that one is outfitted with an Intel Core i7-8550U, and the other has a Core i5-8250U.
 Let's see how they stack up.